 What should be the priorities of U.S. trade policy?

-International Trade in a Globalized World seeks to help students understand the basics of international trade and consider its role in this era of globalization.
-Today, the uncertainty of the global economy makes questions about trade policy especially important.
+Second edition.
+February 2017. – International Trade in a Globalized World helps students understand the basics of international trade and consider its role in this era of globalization.
 What economic policy choices will strengthen the national and global economies?
 What values, beliefs, and interests should form the bases for these economic policy choices?
+The unit is divided into two parts.
+Each part includes:

 Charting International Trade